Meet Your School Governors

 Governors are there to make sure the school is being run well and the learning experience Powick School offers remains a positive one with continuously improving standards.
 While the headteacher is responsible for the day-to-day running of the school, school governors look at the bigger picture.
 Governors are at the centre of all the major decisions that need to be taken about the school and its future.

-Governors are answerable to parents and the local authority for the school’s performance.
-As well as supporting the school and staff, governors are expected to challenge or question the performance of the headteacher and the school.
+Governors are answerable to parents and the Diocese of Worcester Multi Academy Trust (DOWMAT) for the school’s performance.
+As well as supporting the school and staff, governors are expected to challenge or question the performance of the headteacher and the school as a critical friend.

 What does it take to be a governor?

 Governors don’t need any special qualifications.
-They just need enthusiasm, commitment, and an interest in contributing to the school.
+They just need enthusiasm, commitment, and an interest in contributing to the success of the school.
 Training is provided for new governors by the Local Authority and by the church.
-Governors attend a full governing body meeting once or twice a term, usually on a Thursday evening but also sit on at least one of the smaller committees established to look at specific areas of school life.
+Governors attend a full Local Area Board meeting (Chair: James Kent) once or twice a term, usually on a Thursday evening but also sit on at least one of either the Resources (Chair: James Kent), Teaching & Learning (Chair: Tim Williams) or Vision & Values (Chair: Kay Shuard) committees established to look at specific areas of school life.

 Jonathan Thorn - I have been a member of the board of Governors, as a Parent Governor, since December 2015.
 I was keen to become involved with the governing board as it would allow me, not only, to help maintain the standard of education that Powick School was delivering, but also to ensure the continued development of the school in delivering the best education in the best possible environment.
 In September 2016 I became Chairman of the Board of Governors.